MicrosoftDocs/powerquery-docs/powerquery-docs/table-promote-demote-headers.md

 ### Locations of the demote headers operation

-You have couple of places where you can select the demote headers operation:
+You have a couple of places where you can select the demote headers operation:

 * On the **Home** tab, in the **Transform** group.